 For related information, see How do I perform a vendor risk assessment?

-Key factors when assessing cybersecurity posture
+Key factors for assessing cybersecurity posture

-- determining if cybersecurity controls are properly configured
+- Determining if cybersecurity controls are properly configured

-- assessment of additional indicators of cybersecurity risk.
+- Assessing additional indicators of cybersecurity risk.

-Importance of fostering improved ecosystem cybersecurity posture
+Improving ecosystem cybersecurity posture

-NOTE: 75 percent of recent breaches emanate from third-party cybersecurity weaknesses.
+Note: Seventy-five percent of recent breaches emanate from third-party cybersecurity weaknesses.